 The SSES work focuses on removing Inflow and Infiltration (I/I) and renewing the sewer system.
 Data collected during SSES, as well as SSO data, is used to determine areas of rehabilitation needed to address ongoing issues.
-Section 6.0 Capital Improvement Planning and Implementation of this document goes into detail on this ongoing effort including the Strategic Master Plan, Capacity Modeling, Flow Monitoring, Basin Renewal Project, and the Large Outfall Renewal Project which is currently addressing the repeat spills listed below.
-Details of these projects can be found at Section 6.0 Capital Improvement Planning and Implementation/Large Outfall renewal
+Section 6.0 Capital Improvement Planning and Implementation of this document goes into detail on this ongoing effort including the Strategic Master Plan, Capacity Modeling, Flow Monitoring, Basin Renewal Project, and the Large Outfall Renewal Project.
+Details of these projects can be found at Section 6.0 Capital Improvement Planning and Implementation/Large Outfall renewal (p.
+29)